Flexiheat UKElectric Central Heating Boilers – 0.5kW to 45kW

 This hot water system ensures that the electric boiler does both your heating system and domestic hot water – the wet central electric heating system, be it radiators, under floor or a mixture of both and the domestic hot water via indirect cylinders.
 In these circumstances the electric boilers are referred to as a system boiler.

-An electricity powered boiler can be used as either a “back up” or a “top up” heater for a solar heating system.
+An electrical powered boiler can be used as either a “back up” or a “top up” heater for a solar heating system.

 Using your appropriate size electric boiler in conjunction with solar water heating to reduce your reliance on bought in electricity or reduce your electricity costs.